Systems and

 Labs

-Your automated grade is the sum of the point values of the individual theorems that you solved, as documented in the specification file.
-There is no partial credit for partially proven theorems except where explicitly specified.
+Labs are graded automatically when you submit them on Moodle: your score is the sum of the point values of the individual theorems that you proved and tests that you passed.
+You may submit as many times as you want: only the last submission counts.
+Point values are documented in the specification file that we provide.
+There is no partial credit for partially proven theorems.

-Checkoffs are in-person oral examinations on labs 1 and 3.
-Checkoffs last approximately 8-10 minutes, during which you present your lab solution and explain your proofs.
-We ask that you follow roughly the following template:
+Checkoffs are in-person examinations lasting approximately 8-10 minutes, during which you present your lab solution, along with an English explanation of your proofs.
+Each student will have one checkoff during the semester.
+You must follow roughly the following template:

-• 1 minute overview of your solution (scroll through with the TA giving you the check-off)
+• 1 minute overview of your submission (scroll through with the instructor giving you the check-off)

-• 7 minutes deep dive into one or two interesting theorems of your choice:
+• 7 minutes deep dive into one interesting theorem of your choice:

-• 3 minutes on the proof plan / big idea / key lemmas, without looking at code and without Coq jargon (no “tactics”, “destruct”, “repeat”, …).
-Pretend you're talking to a computer scientist who knows nothing about Coq.
+• 3 minutes on the proof plan / big idea / key lemmas, without looking at code and without Rocq jargon (no “tactics”, “destruct”, “repeat”, …).
+Pretend you're talking to a computer scientist who knows nothing about Rocq.

 • 4 minutes on the code, showing how it follows the logic of your proof plan.